 The editors at Solutions Review have done much of the work for you, curating this directory of the best Apache Spark books on Amazon.
 Titles have been selected based on the total number and quality of reader user reviews and ability to add business value.
-Each of the books listed in the first section of this compilation have met a minimum criteria of 5 reviews and a 4-star-or-better ranking.
+Each of the books listed in this compilation have met a minimum criteria of 5 reviews and a 4-star-or-better ranking.

 “Updated to include Spark 3.0, this second edition shows data engineers and data scientists why structure and unification in Spark matters.
 Specifically, this book explains how to perform simple and complex data analytics and employ machine learning algorithms.
 Through step-by-step walk-throughs, code snippets, and notebooks, you’ll be able to learn Python, SQL, Scala, or Java high-level structured APIs and understand Spark operations and SQL Engine, as well as inspect, tune, and debug Spark operations with Spark configurations and Spark UI.”GO TO BOOK

 Mastering Machine Learning on AWS: Advanced machine learning in Python using SageMaker, Apache Spark, and TensorFlow